bloomx11/garikcoin/doc/cjdns.md

 from traffic analysis and filtering.

-Used with Tor and I2P, CJDNS is a complementary option that can enhance network redundancy and robustness for both the Bitcoin network and individual nodes.
+Used with Tor and I2P, CJDNS is a complementary option that can enhance network redundancy and robustness for both the Garikcoin network and individual nodes.

 Each network has different characteristics.
 For instance, Tor is widely used but somewhat centralized.
 I2P connections have a source address and I2P is slow.